aidanngill/Presence/README.md

 You may type the following command to start Presence in the background. `--no-autorestart` acts as a safety net to not spam Steam's API with login requests.

-`pm2 start index.js --no-autorestart`
+`npm start`

 If you have a `shared_secret` from SDA or your phone, you may add it as the `STEAM_SECRET` environment variable.
 Otherwise, you should start the script with the `--totp 12345` argument, replacing `12345` with your *current* Steam guard code.
 For pm2 this will be as follows.

-`pm2 start index.js --no-autorestart -- --totp 12345`
+`pm2 start index.js --no-autorestart --name presence -- --totp 12345`

 ## Profiles
 All profiles are in the `./presence/games/` directory and listed briefly below.
 Please make a suitable pull request if you'd like to add more profiles.